 The 1980 WBTV card of Cal was included in the 28 card set sponsored by WBTV in Charlotte, North Carolina, and is the second toughest Minor League issue to find of Cal to the 1980 Charlotte O's Police card.
 According to a 1980 Charlotte O's promotional schedule, "every child 14 & under who enters with a paying adult gets a free set of cards.".
-1,400 WBTV Charlotte O's sets were produced.
+A reported total of 1,400 WBTV Charlotte O's sets were produced.

 When you see an authenticated copy of this card, you will see that the card has been given the designation of #16 in the set.
 In all reality, there is no official checklist to the set and the #16 is not in reference to the card number.
 We know this for two reasons: 1) Seven cards in the set do not have a number on the back of the card (O's Logo Header, Team Card, The Pepper Girls, Marshall Hester, Doc Cole, Minnie Mendoza and Jimmy Williams).
 Second, there are three cards in the 28 card set that have numbers higher than 28 (#30 Don Welchel, #31 Will George and #32 Edwin Neal).
 So where did the #16 come from?
 According to the 1980 Charlotte O's program, Cal wore jersey #16.
 However, at least one program insert (which would have been updated regularly) has Cal listed as #12.
 Something interesting about this card is the fact that Cal's name is spelled correctly on the front of the card, but spelled incorrectly twice on the back of the card ("Ripkin").
 The information on the back of the card reads as follows: